DataDog/documentation/content/en/getting_started/sci/_index.md

 Work through this guide to setup the full capabilities of source code integration with datadog.

+## Configuration

-To be able to map telemetry data to your source code we need to collect some metadata that needs to be configured to be transferred to Datadog in your CI pipeline.
+In order to map telemetry data with your source code, you need to send metadata to Datadog from your CI pipeline.

-1. Tag your process with the commit SHA
+To tag your process with the commit SHA, you need a container label, Kubernetes label, or annotation.

-    1. Container label
-    2. K8s label or annotation
-    3. Setting or extending the DD_TAGS environment variable
+1. Set or extend the `DD_TAGS` environment variable.
 2. Upload your git metadata including the commit SHAs and your git repository URL by running [`datadog-ci git-metadata upload`][1].
 3. [Install GitHub Apps][2].

 Datadog correlates the places where you can link directly to your git repository.

-For Github SaaS users we are having an additional feature, by installing our [Github App](https://app.datadoghq.com/account/settings#integrations/github-apps) we can directly inline codesnipets from your github repository and help you find the problematic pieces faster.
+If you are a GitHub SaaS user, you can install Datadog's [GitHub Apps][2] to find problems faster by directly inlining code snippets from your GitHub repository.

 <div class="alert alert-warning">
 The GitHub Apps source code integration is in public beta and is available for all JVM languages and Go.